Aim to thrive not just survive as a NQT!

 This links with the Union advice.
 Of course as an NQT you are enthusiastic, keen to impress and make your contribution to your school.
 I really enjoy attending concerts and the pupils do appreciate it too.
 However, this does not mean that you have to attend every single performance, sporting match, weekend activity or volunteer at every opportunity!
-Yes show commitment and that you are prepared to contribute but do so at a time that suits you and something you feel comfortable doing.
+Show commitment and that you are prepared to contribute but do so at a time that suits you and something you feel comfortable doing.
 For example, at a time when you are struggling with your workload don’t volunteer to give up your evenings or weekends!
-Think carefully about what for and when you offer your time.
-It is ok to say no – other members of staff do so why can’t you?
+Think carefully about what and when you offer your time.
+It is ok to say no – other members of staff do, so why can’t you?
 Prioritise.

 3. Join Twitter!